New Generation #JazzLab

 Together with our main partner Jaguar the Festival da Jazz launched the «New Generation #JazzLab» in 2021 – a music competition between masterclass and sponsorship award for young jazz musicians, who are on the verge of a professional career.
-In 2022 we saw its second edition.
+In 2023 we will see its third edition.

 In a time of crises it's easy to just rely on old and reliable things.
 Yet innovation must always find its way.
 Therefore we are proud to announce that our promotional award will be back in 2022 together with our Presenting Partner Jaguar.